hmcts/flex-ui/README.md

-# HMCTS Helpers
+# CCD Helpers

 A collection of tools to help speed up development of ExUI.
 Split into flows using `inquirer` to create a friendly CLI environment.

-Knowledge on ExUI development is still required to use this, please learn how to do this stuff manually before using this tool.
-This is only to speed up development
+Knowledge on ExUI development is still required to use this, this is NOT a replacement for learning how CCD works.

 ## Features: